johnandersen777/johnandersen777.github.io/static/redpill.md

 <details>
 <summary>:pill:</summary>

-In alignment with the Prompt.
-Sections J115, J123, R2211, etc.:
+In alignment with the Prompt, sections J115, J123, R2211, etc.:

 > Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 >